 The numbers in this infographic go to show just how ease, centrality, and comparison features have edged out the advantages of in-store shopping.
 Dive into the reasons behind consumers’ purchasing preferences as analyzed from divisions of age and gender, and further understand what industries are being most heavily impacted by e-commerce.

 Although each individual may have their preference, it seems as though shopping is evolving into another industry in which outsourcing human action to machinery has become more and more popular.
+Courses from drop ship lifestyle – learn Shopify Drop Shipping may be useful if you haven’t mastered the skill of online shopping yet.
 People have once again resorted to placing responsibility on technology since the perceived costs of travel and browsing time involved in traditional exchange seem to outweigh the benefits.
 As these trends have been observed all over the world, we must be aware that going to the grocery store to buy that loaf of bread, might soon not look so much like it did when we were kids.

 Do you feel like e-commerce is the future of the producer-consumer relationship?
 Do you prefer to shop online or in store?
 Tell us your thoughts below!